vamp/roole/index.md

 <hr>

-Variables defined in an imported file is exposed to the importing file:
+Variables defined in an imported file are exposed to the importing file:

 ```roole
 // vars.roo